joshuageddes/Food-Scraper/README.md

 # Food-Scraper
-Python script that uses web scraping to identify a food dishes course.
+Python script that uses web scraping with Beautiful Soup to identify a food dishes course.